L. G. Ravichandhar

+L. G. Ravichandhar is an Indian film director, who has directed Tamil language films.

 Career

 L. G. Ravichandran entered the film industry as an assistant director to Boopathy Pandian, and regularly collaborated with the filmmaker in the 2000s.
 He made his directorial debut with Anbu Thozhi (2007), a film starring politician Thol.
 Thirumavalavan in the lead role.
 The film ran into trouble with the censors prior to release for its depiction of LTTE leader Velupillai Prabhakaran.

 Ravichandran, was credited as LGR, in the horror drama Masani (2013) which starred Ramki and Ineya in leading roles.
 He notably cast Ramki in the film, with the actor marking a comeback to films after nine years.
 The director next worked on the comedy drama Aindhaam Thalaimurai Sidha Vaidhiya Sigamani (2014), which was widely promoted as actor Bharath's 25th film and noted that the film was the first to showcase the work of Siddha medicine practitioners.

 He later went on direct films including Santhosh Prathap's Naan Avalai Sandhitha Pothu (2019) and Balaji Murugadoss's Va Varalam Va (2023).